silvacms/documentation/source/silva/buildout.rst

 Upgrading your setup
 ````````````````````

-You need first to stop your Zope instance, change the version of Silva
+Before starting an upgrade first stop your Zope instance, change the
-you are running, rerun buildout and restart your Zope instance:
+version of Silva you are running, rerun buildout and restart your Zope
+instance:

--  If you have a SVN checkout, you can switch to a newer tag to change
+- If you have an SVN checkout, you can switch Silva versions by
-   Silva version:
+  running ``svn switch``:

    .. code-block:: sh